dricottone/container-images/postfix/README.md

 root@localhost example@gmail.com
 @localhost     example@gmail.com
 ```

+If instead an address should only be rewritten when it is a recipient address,
+create a `canonical(5)` file in `$canonicalfile`.
+It should look the same way.
+It must also be owned (on the host system) by the user that will create the
+container (i.e. `root` for conventional `docker(1)` deployments).

 Create a `transport(5)` file in `$transportfile`.
 Mail is routed based on which pattern the recipient address matches.